jadocee/ARPort-High-Fidelity-Prototype/README.md

 # License

-Open sourced under the MIT License.
+Licensed under the MIT License.
 See [LICENSE](./LICENSE) for more information.

 <!-- ## References